Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 ## Next steps

-The next section visits how to securely establish connectivity, create perimeters for your workload, and evenly distribute traffic to the application workloads.
+The next section goes into additional mechanisms, tools, and perimeters to further secure workloads in the SDDC.

 > [!div class="nextstepaction"]
 > [Networking](./networking.md)